-For the current analysis, we included 154 COPD cases at 53 years who had followed the three "disadvantaged" FEV_1 trajectories (figure 1).
-These COPD cases were classified into two COPD groups: (1) COPD cases included in the "early below average, accelerated decline" FEV_1 trajectory (n=60), labelled here as accelerated decline (AD); and (2) COPD cases included in the "below average" or "persistently low" FEV_1 trajectories, labelled here as normal decline (ND) (n=94).
+For the current analysis, we included 154 COPD cases at 53 years who had followed the three "disadvantaged" FEV1 trajectories (Figure 1).
+These COPD cases were classified into two COPD groups: (1) COPD cases included in the "early below average, accelerated decline" FEV1 trajectory (n=60), labelled here as Accelerated Decline (AD); and (2) COPD cases included in the "below average" or "persistently low" FEV1 trajectories, labelled here as Normal Decline (ND) (n=94).
 These two COPD groups (AD and ND) were primary comparison groups in this analysis.
-We additionally included a control group who were never-smoker participants in the "average" FEV_1 trajectory who had normal lung function at age 53 (n=702), labelled here as controls (C).
+We additionally included a control group who were never smoker participants in the "average" FEV1 trajectory who had normal lung function at age 53 (n=702), labelled here as controls (C).

-Results are summarised as n (%), mean±sp or median (interquartile range), as appropriate.
-Groups were compared using t-test, Kruskal-Wallis test and chi-squared test where appropriate.
-Levels of biomarkers were then associated with lung function trajectories using regression models, adjusted for age, sex, socioeconomic status, current asthma, smoking status, cumulative smoking exposure (pack-years) and childhood asthma and pneumonia.
-Receiver operating characteristic (ROC) analysis was used to assess the ability of biomarkers to discriminate among trajectories as indicated by the area under the curve (AUC) and 95% confidence intervals.
-All analyses were performed with STATA V.15.1 (Stata Corporation 2019, College Station, TX, USA).
+Results are summarized as n (%), mean \pm SD or median [interquartile range -IQR], as appropriate.
+Groups were compared using t , Kruskal-Wallis and chi-squared tests where appropriate.
+Levels of biomarkers were then associated with lung function trajectories using regression models, adjusted for age, sex, socio-economic status, current asthma, smoking status, cumulative smoking exposure (packyears) and childhood asthma and pneumonia.
+Receiver Operating Characteristic (ROC) analysis was used to assess the ability of biomarkers to discriminate among trajectories as indicated by the Area Under the Curve (AUC) and 95% confidence intervals [CI].
+All analyses were performed with STATA V.15.1 (Stata Corporation 2019, College Station, Texas, USA).